-California Gov. Jerry Brown to join Doomsday Clock group
+California Gov. Jerry Brown joins Doomsday Clock group

 SACRAMENTO, Calif.
-(AP) — California Gov. Jerry Brown has been named executive chairman of the Bulletin of the Atomic Scientists, a group that measures manmade threats to human existence.
+(AP) — California Gov. Jerry Brown’s role as a crusader against the existential threats of nuclear war and climate change was elevated Thursday when he was named executive chairman of the Bulletin of Atomic Scientists, the group famous for managing the Doomsday Clock.

-The group manages the Doomsday Clock.
-It’s a visual representation of how close the Bulletin believes the world is to catastrophe brought on by nuclear weapons, climate change and new technologies.
+“We really see him as a global ambassador for the issues that we work on — manmade existential threats, nuclear, climate, disruptive technology,” said Rachel Bronson, the group’s president and chief executive.

-The Chicago-based group announced Brown’s appointment as executive chairman Thursday.
-Brown leaves office in January.
+The Chicago-based bulletin was founded in 1945 after the creation of the atomic bomb and in the decades since has expanded its mission to a broader discussion of threats to human survival.
+The Doomsday clock is a visual representation of how close the Bulletin believes the world is to catastrophe.

 Most Read Nation & World Stories